liyi5895/collaborative-editor/memory-bank/systemPatterns.md

 ### 1. Real-time Document Editing

 - User edits document in the Slate.js editor
-- Changes are tracked in component state
+- Changes are tracked in component state via the Slate onChange handler
+- useAutoSave hook detects changes and schedules auto-save
-- Auto-save functionality sends updates to the backend
+- After a delay, changes are sent to the backend via API service
 - Document versions are created on the backend

 ### 2. AI Assistance

 - User sends a message through the chat interface
-- Message is sent to the backend API
+- Message is sent to the backend API with selected model
 - Backend processes the message using LangChain and LangGraph
-- AI generates a response and document suggestions
+- AI generates a response and document suggestions (potentially in markdown format)
+- Backend parses and formats the response
 - Response and suggestions are returned to the frontend
+- ChatPanel component parses the response and extracts suggestions
+- Suggestions are passed to the DocumentEditor component
+- useSuggestions hook processes the suggestions
-- Suggestions are displayed in the UI for user acceptance/rejection
+- SuggestionsPanel displays suggestions for user acceptance/rejection

 ### 3. Document Management

 - Documents are listed in the DocumentList component
 - Selecting a document loads it in the DocumentEditor
 - Creating a new document initializes a blank editor
+- DocumentHeader component handles document title and save functionality
 - Saving updates the document on the backend

+### 4. Suggestion Application

+- User clicks "Accept" on a suggestion in the SuggestionsPanel
+- SuggestionsPanel calls the applySuggestion function from useSuggestions hook
+- useSuggestions determines the type of suggestion (addition, deletion, modification, replace_all)
+- Appropriate Slate Transforms are applied to modify the editor content
+- setValue is called to update React state and trigger re-rendering
+- The suggestion is removed from the active suggestions list